Watch Video39 min

 Lower Trestles

-Think of San Clemente and you think of homegrown talent like Griffin Colapinto and Kolohe Andino, recent imports like Caroline Marks, a bottomless pool of talent, surfing's favorite skatepark and home of the WSL Finals, Lower Trestles.
+San Clemente may bring homegrown talent like Griffin Colapinto and Kolohe Andino, recent imports like Caroline Marks, a bottomless pool of talent, surfing's favorite skatepark, and home of the WSL Finals, Lower Trestles, to mind.

 4 min